 Another version of the course covers Golang, Docker, Microservice Architecture, Message Queues, Websockets, and implementing Authentication from scratch.

 At the Code and Cognition Lab led by Dr. Amy Ko, I design and build research prototypes using ReactJS, plan studies, gather data, and prepare presentations.

 I helped code a web tutor that uses a Bayesian Knowledge Tracing algorithm to help users learn programming concepts.
 I established the framework for writing unit tests in the application, and helped remove code redundancy.
 I helped plan the pilot study.

 In addition, I am an author on a paper: Teaching Explicit Programming Strategies to Adolescents.
 It investigates the teaching of explicit strategies in the classroom to adolescent students.
 This paper was accepted to SIGCSE 2019.
-The primary investigators of the paper were Dr. Thomas LaToza from George Mason University and Dr. Andy Ko from University of Washington.
+The primary investigators of the paper were Dr. Thomas LaToza from George Mason University and Dr. Amy Ko from University of Washington.